BCooperA/express-authentication-starter-api/README.md

 ## Configuration

-`NOTE:` When working with keys and tokens, it is better to use randomly generated keys.
+`NOTE:` When working with keys and tokens, it is better to use randomly generated keys. \
-You can generate strong passwords and keys with [RandomKeygen](https://randomkeygen.com)
+You can generate strong passwords and keys with [Random Key Generator](https://randomkeygen.com).

 ### Environment variables
 The following environment variables are mandatory: